Málaga: Geography

-Location

 Málaga is located in the south of the Iberian Peninsula, on the Costa del Sol (Coast of the Sun) on the northern side of the Alboran Sea (the westernmost portion of the Mediterranean Sea).
 It lies about 100 km east of the Strait of Gibraltar and about 130 km east of Tarifa (the southernmost point of continental Europe) and about 130 km to the north of Africa.

 The Montes de Málaga mountain range (part of the Penibaetic System) is located in the northeast of the municipality.
 The highest point in the range (and in the municipality) is the Pico Reina, rising up to 1031 m above sea level.

 The city centre is located around the mouth of the Guadalmedina and close to the Guadalhorce's mouth (where the airport is located).
 The Totalán Creek constitutes the eastern boundary of Málaga with the municipality of Rincón de la Victoria.

 The Gibralfaro is a 130 m high foothill from which the Gibralfaro Castle and the Alcazaba fortress overlook the city.

 Climate

-Málaga's climate is subtropical-Mediterranean (Köppen climate classification: Csa) with very mild winters, during which most of the year's rainfall occurs, and hot summers with very little rainfall.
-Summer to mid-autumn tends to be fairly humid, due to the evaporation of warm water off the adjacent Mediterranean Sea being blown on shore by a sea breeze.
-This humidity is most pronounced at this time of year as the sea water is at its warmest in relation to the rest of the year and during this summer, to mid-autumn period, the apparent temperature often feels higher than the actual temperature would suggest, especially when the wind is light.
+Málaga's climate is a hot-summer Mediterranean climate (Köppen climate classification Csa, Trewartha+Universal Thermal Scale: Csal) with mild winters, during which most of the year's rainfall occurs, and hot summers with very little rainfall.
+Summer to early-autumn tends to be moderately humid, due to the evaporation of warm water off the adjacent Mediterranean Sea being blown on shore by a sea breeze.
+This humidity is most pronounced at this time of year as the sea water is at its warmest in relation to the rest of the year.
+On particularly humid days, which occasionally occurs, the apparent temperature feels higher than the actual temperature would suggest, especially when the wind is light.
 When the wind is stronger, this effect is lessened somewhat, and the heat feels more manageable.
 Málaga enjoys plenty of sunshine throughout the year, with an average of about 300 days of sunshine and only about 40–45 with precipitation annually.

 Málaga experiences the warmest winters of any European city with a population over 500,000.
 The average maximum temperature during the day in the period from December to February is 17–18 C. During the winter, the Málaga Mountains (Montes de Málaga) block the passage of cold winds from the north.
 Its average annual temperature is 23.6 °C during the day and 14.2 °C at night.
 In the coldest month, January, the temperature ranges from 14 to 20 C during the day, 5 to 10 C at night and the average sea temperature is 16 C. In the warmest month, August, the temperature ranges from 26 to 34 C during the day, above 20 °C at night and the average sea temperature is 23 °C.